 Working with AIML:

 AIML stands for Artificial Intelligence Markup Language.
-AIML is XML based markup language meant to create artificial intelligent application to create human interface.
-Using AIML, the implementation remains easy to program and highly maintainable.
-However, the development for AIML has become rather stagnant and AIML 1.0 (the one which has a python interpreter) has a documentation dating back to 2005, making it quite obsolete.
-Nevertheless, AIML is easy to learn and fun to use.
-At the very basic level, AIML recognizes patterns and gives responses as programmed.
-The patterns are called categories and responses are called templates.
-A very basic AIML code looks like this:
+It’s an XML-based markup language designed for creating conversational AI applications.
+Using AIML, implementations remain easy to program and highly maintainable.
+The catch is that AIML development has become rather stagnant – AIML 1.0 (the version with a Python interpreter) has documentation dating back to 2005, making it fairly obsolete.
+Nevertheless, AIML is easy to learn and genuinely fun to tinker with.
+At its core, AIML recognizes patterns and gives responses as programmed.
+Patterns are called categories and responses are called templates.
+A basic AIML snippet looks like this:

 <aiml version="1.0.1" encoding="UTF-8"?>